appvision-gmbh/json2typescript/README.md

 > Tip: Make sure you import the `ENUM` `ValueCheckingMode` when assigning a value to this property.

-> Tip: The TypeScript developer team suggests you to avoid null values.
-If your JSON api doesn't return null values, you should try the last flag disallowing null values.
+> Tip: The TypeScript documentation suggests to avoid null values.
+Compile your TypeScript code with `strictNullChecks=true` and set the `valueCheckingMode` to disallow null values.
+If your API returns `null` in some cases, simply mark these properties as optional in the corresponding `JsonProperty` decorator to avoid errors on runtime.

 #### Ignore primitive checks